Discover more from DarthCoin’s Bitcoin Guides

 This is like calling everybody “to be part of the airplane pilots network”, yes, just grab the cheapest airplane and start flying…. you will read the instructions manual meanwhile you are flying.

-No, running a Lightning Network node IS A SERIOUS TASK.
+No, running a PUBLIC Lightning Network node IS A SERIOUS TASK.
 And if you are not prepared, at least at a basic level, you are making more damage to the network, than being part of it.
 LN is like a living micro-organism, if there’s a bad part of it, it will affect all the rest in the end.

 Explaining to all those newbies that there are two types of LN nodes: